wintechis/flex-rml/README.md

 - [Serd](https://github.com/drobilla/serd) is licensed under the ISC License.
 - [CityHash](https://github.com/google/cityhash/) is licensed under the MIT License.
 - [AdrduinoJson](https://github.com/bblanchon/ArduinoJson) is licensed under the MIT License.

-### Notice

-While this project is licensed under AGPLv3, it incorporates components under different licenses (ISC and MIT).
-We adhere to the terms of these licenses for the respective components and include their full license texts as stated above.